Bioavailable, or BS?

 it’s best to vary your consumption of veg in particular between cooked and raw where possible

-For a similar reason, juices are often suggested (by their manufacturers…) to be the perfect way of getting nutrients quickly.
-But as we’ve seen previously, the loss of fibre means that the product is probably missing a lot of the nutrients found in their raw ingredients in the first place (most micronutrients are bound to fibre and can only be liberated for absorption by friendly bacteria in the gut ).
+The even smaller particle sizes can make them a great way of getting nutrients quickly.
+But the loss of fibre means that the product is probably missing a lot of the nutrients found in their raw ingredients in the first place.
+That’s because most micronutrients are bound to fibre and can only be liberated for absorption by friendly bacteria in the gut .

 the lack of fibre in juices means they’re probably missing out on a lot of the nutrients found in their raw ingredients

-Smaller particle sizes can be problematic with some foods however.
+No – they can actually be problematic with some foods.

 the smaller the particle size is, the more likely it is that our small intestines can digest it, meaning there’s less food for the critical good bacteria in our large intestine